WHO downgrades COVID pandemic, says it’s no longer emergency

 “That does not mean COVID-19 is over as a global health threat,” he said, adding he wouldn’t hesitate to reconvene experts to reassess the situation should COVID-19 “put our world in peril.”

 Tedros said the pandemic had been on a downward trend for more than a year, acknowledging that most countries have already returned to life before COVID-19.

-He bemoaned the damage that COVID-19 had done to the global community, saying the virus had shattered businesses and plunged millions into poverty.
+He bemoaned the damage that COVID-19 had done to the global community, saying the virus had shattered businesses, exacerbated political divisions and plunged millions into poverty.
+Tedros also noted that there were likely at least 20 million COVID-19 deaths, far more than the officially reported 7 million.

 “COVID has changed our world and it has changed us,” he said, warning that the risk of new variants still remained.